kianenigma/kianenigma.github.io/src/site/notes/Posts/Runtime Function Onboarding 2024.md

 > [!info] Asking Questions 101
 > * First, while we assert there is no such thing as dumb questions, there is such a thing as a "lazy question".
 That is, when you are told to "do `x`" by person `A`, and then you go to person `B` and as "hey, how do I do `x`?".
 A good question should indicate that you have put some effort into the matter yourself.
 > * Avoid [the xy problem](https://xyproblem.info/).
-> * See [[Posts/Runtime Function Onboarding 2024#Information Longevity\|#Information Longevity]] and [[Posts/Runtime Function Onboarding 2024#Information Centralization\|#Information Centralization]].
+> * See [[Posts/Runtime Function Onboarding 2024#Information (de)Centralization and Longevity\|#Information (de)Centralization and Longevity]].
 In short, once you have asked a question, and have received your answer, think about how you can make this knowledge accessible to more people, and for a long time.

 ## 🧑‍💻 Contributing